Jessica Andersson

 Jessica Elisabeth Andersson (born Jessica Arvidsson on 27 October 1973) is a Swedish singer and songwriter.
 She was part of the Swedish duo Fame with Magnus Bäcklund between 2002 and 2006 after they met at the reality television show Fame Factory.
 As Fame, she represented Sweden in Eurovision Song Contest 2003 held in Riga, Latvia with "Give Me Your Love" finishing fifth.

 After the breakup of the band, she developed a solo singing career, releasing four studio albums, and has appeared solo six times in Melodifestivalen competitions in 2006, 2007, 2010, 2015, 2018 and in 2021.

 Beginnings and in Fame Factory

 Before becoming a TV celebrity, she worked amongst others as a singer in the floor show Svensk Schlager in Trollhättan where she resided.
 She also worked as a fashion model, including appearing in the magazine Café.

 She gained fame after taking part in the 2002 series of the television show Fame Factory where she was pregnant through a relation with musician Jonas Erixon.
 The Swedish record manager Bert Karlsson proposed to put her in a duo with another Fame participant Magnus Bäcklund.
 The duo was called Fame.
-She was voted Sweden's sexiest woman in 2003.